Skip to content

 Data Processing Agreement (DPA)

-This Data Processing Agreement ("DPA") supplements the Master Subscription Agreement ("MSA") between Sentine ("Data Processor") and the Reporting Entity/Subscriber ("Firm" or "Data Controller").
-It outlines the standards and obligations for processing personal and sensitive data handled by the Sentine platform.
+This Data Processing Agreement ("DPA") supplements the Master Subscription Agreement ("MSA") between duely ("Data Processor") and the Reporting Entity / Subscriber ("Firm" or "Data Controller").
+It sets out the standards and obligations for processing personal and sensitive data handled by the duely platform.

-This agreement aligns with the Australian Privacy Principles (APP) under the Privacy Act 1988 (Cth).
-A separate GDPR addendum is available upon request for Firms serving EU-connected clients.
+This agreement aligns with the Australian Privacy Principles (APPs) under the Privacy Act 1988 (Cth).
+A separate GDPR addendum is available on request for Firms serving EU-connected clients.

 1. Roles and Responsibilities

-• Data Processor: Sentine processes the data strictly according to the documented instructions of the Firm, as provided through the platform's workflows and configuration.
+• Data Processor: duely processes the data according to the documented instructions of the Firm, as provided through the platform's workflows and configuration.

 1A.
 Scope and Duration of Processing